jdittrich/quickMockup/README.md

 #QuickMockup

-QuickMockup is a simple tool for creating simple mockups of Interfaces and Websites.
+QuickMockup is a simple tool for creating simple mockups of interfaces and websites.

 [Try the demo](https://jdittrich.github.io/quickMockup/)